 Day 08 : Farewell

-Approximately one hour before your scheduled flight, one of Nepal Hiking Team’s representatives will drop you off at the airport from where you will depart, hopefully with beautiful and fond memories of the tour.
+Approximately three hour before your scheduled flight, one of Nepal Hiking Team’s representatives will drop you off at the airport from where you will depart, hopefully with beautiful and fond memories of the tour.

 If the above itinerary does not meet your needs, we can design individualized travel plans based on your preferences.